 If you are concerned about receiving your check because you have had an address change, you can visit MyMove or the Social Security Administration change of address website.
 The SSA will allow you to set up an online account and update where your check should be sent.

 Other retirement savings relief in the stimulus package

 Beyond the stimulus checks, other provisions of the bill help to relax some of the rules for retirement savings.
 One measure allows people under 59 1/2 years old to take up to $100,000 from their 401(k) plan without the usual 10% penalty for early withdrawal.

 The bill also suspends the need to take 2020 minimum required distributions from tax-deferred 401(k)s and individual retirement accounts.
 This allows retirees to keep from drawing down their savings during the market uncertainty.

 Given the potential holdups for getting the checks, it may be wise not to rely on the stimulus money in the short-term.
-It is however important to understand the Social Security income you are owed and stay educated about your benefits so that you can keep your retirement on track.
+Yet despite being at home, there are a number of things you can do to avoid cabin fever and even make some extra cash.
+Above all, it is important to know the facts, understand the Social Security income you are owed, and stay educated about your benefits so that you can keep your retirement on track.